- Search The Registry

 - Creating Support

 On this date in 1908, Alpha Kappa Alpha Sorority became America's first Greek-letter organization established by Black college women.

 Alpha’s roots date back to Howard University, Washington, D.C., where Ethel Hedgeman Lyle of St. Louis, MO, conceived the idea for the organization.
 She saw the sorority as an instrument for enriching social and intellectual college life by providing mental stimulation through interaction with friends and associates.

 Through the years, however, Alpha Kappa Alpha's function has become more multifaceted.
-After incorporation as a sorority in in 1913, Alpha Kappa Alpha gradually branched out and became the guide through which selected college-trained women improved the socioeconomic conditions in their city, state, nation, and the world.
+After incorporation as a sorority in 1913, Alpha Kappa Alpha gradually branched out.
+It became the guide through which selected college-trained women improved the socioeconomic conditions in their city, state, nation, and the world.